Neon: Negative Extrapolation From Self-Training Improves Image Generation¶

 Key Findings¶

-- Cross-Architecture Generality: The same method applies without modification to four architecture types: diffusion, flow matching, autoregressive, and moment matching.
+- Cross-Architecture Generality: Applicable without modification to diffusion, flow matching, autoregressive, and moment matching models.

-- Precision–Recall Trade-off: Neon primarily improves recall (diversity) at a slight cost to precision, with a net reduction in FID.
+- Precision-Recall Tradeoff: Neon primarily improves recall (diversity) while slightly decreasing precision, resulting in a net FID reduction.

 Highlights & Insights¶

-- Minimal implementation: The entire method reduces to a single line of weight merging code, requiring no modifications to the inference pipeline, no additional data, and no extra inference overhead—methodologically parsimonious to an extreme.
+- Minimal Implementation: The method requires only a single line of weight merging code, with no changes to the inference pipeline or extra overhead.

-- Theory and practice in precise correspondence: The anti-alignment theorem accurately predicts the U-shaped curve and the mode-seeking condition observed empirically, representing a rare example of a theoretically grounded practical method.
+- Theoretical Alignment: The anti-alignment theorem accurately predicts the observed U-shaped curve and the requirement for mode-seeking samplers, making it a rare theoretically driven practical method.

 Limitations & Future Work¶

-- Hyperparameter tuning: \(w\) and \(B\) require some tuning (though the effective range is broad), and no automatic selection mechanism is provided.
+- Hyperparameter Tuning: \(w\) and \(B\) require some tuning, and there is currently no automatic selection mechanism.

-- One-shot correction: Neon relies on a local first-order approximation and cannot be applied iteratively (repeated negative extrapolation invalidates the Taylor expansion).
+- One-time Correction: As a local first-order approximation, it cannot be applied iteratively (multiple extrapolations would invalidate the Taylor expansion).

 Related Work & Insights¶